The Cost of Non-Compliance: DPDP Penalty Structure Explained

 This includes situations where:

-• Consent is bundled across purposes
+• Consent is bundled across unrelated purposes

 • Users are not clearly informed

-• Withdrawal of consent is made difficult
+• Withdrawing consent is intentionally difficult

 • Data is used beyond the stated purpose